-Around every corner you’re likely to find your new favourite, but some of ours are Fatto a Manno, Poppy’s and Alcampo Lounge (all conveniently placed on London Road), Easy Tiger (Indian small plates) and La Choza (amazing Mexican street food).
+Around every corner you’re likely to find your new favourite, but a couple of ours are Fatto a Manno, and Alcampo Lounge (both conveniently placed on London Road), Easy Tiger (Indian small plates) and La Choza (amazing Mexican street food).

 Dietary requirements?
 Don’t stress- Brighton is spoilt for choice with its wide range of vegan & vegetarian eateries.
 Check out Purezza (plant-based pizzas), Happy Maki (vegan sushi) and BEELZEBAB’S at The Hope & Ruin (vegan hot dogs, kebabs and loaded fries).

 Brighton can satisfy all your shopping needs, Big name stores can be found in Churchill Square shopping centre and on Western Road, but if you’re looking for something a bit more off-beat then visit the bohemian North Laine; a laid-back area of independent clothes shops, cafes and record shops.

 This is not to be confused with the upmarket South Lanes area with its cobbled alleyways of exclusive fashion boutiques and expensive antiques, though this is equally worth a visit (even if it’s just for a good window-shop!)